nathan-gardner/SECON2023Robot/Documentation/Signoffs/LukeMcGill-signoff-Locomotion.md

 ## Analysis
 ### Acceleration

 In order to traverse the entire playing field within the three minute time limit, the robot needs to move no slower than 0.0677 m\s.
 However, to allow for two minutes to complete the other tasks, the fastest velocity needed will be 0.2023 m/s.
+This would be the worst case scenario.

 $v = 0.2023\ m/s$